mbienvenue/LyricsTovMix/README.md

 Note:

-LyricsTovMix doesn't consume a lot of CPU and memory but it could be better to run it on the computer that run the Lyrics projection software to let maximum resources to the vMix computer.
+LyricsTovMix doesn't consume a lot of CPU and memory but it could be better to run it on the computer that run the Lyrics projection software to let maximum resources to the vMix computer... but that's up to you.

 # Troubleshouting